JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 is only needed once, after which I can just click the little green arrow in the top left with the '(Windows) Attach' run configuration selected.

-After attaching the native debugger, and pressing 'enter' in the test program terminal to make it continue execution, the VSCode window pops back up and throws me somewhere into the HotSpot compiler code.
+After attaching the native debugger using the printed pid, and pressing 'enter' in the test program console to make it continue execution, the VSCode window pops back up and throws me somewhere into the HotSpot compiler code.
 At this point I can set other breakpoints in the compiler code, and begin debugging the compilation of the payload method.

-That should give you a basic idea on how to debug a compilation with a native debugger.
+That should give you a basic idea of how to debug a compilation with a native debugger.

 ## Conclusion

 That's all I have for now.
-Hopefully showing some of the debugging techniques I use gave you some starting points for debugging HotSpot's JIT compilers yourself.
+Hopefully showing some of the debugging techniques I use gave you some inspiration for debugging HotSpot's JIT compilers yourself.

 ## Thanks for reading